commons-teaching/SBL.20004.2022_group_A/report.md

 <img width="479" alt="hesperidin" src="https://user-images.githubusercontent.com/103575088/169078486-1f010162-18e1-433a-a1da-a50ea57c8f54.png">

-Hesperidin has been found in Mentha x piperita, and it's classified as bioflavonoid, mainly known and used in medicine to helps blood vessels function better (in case of hemorrhoids, varicose veins, and poor circulation) and to reduce inflammations.
+Hesperidin has been found in Mentha x piperita, and it is classified as bioflavonoid, mainly known and used in medicine to help blood vessels function better (in case of hemorrhoids, varicose veins, and poor circulation) and to reduce inflammations.
 This compound is commonly found in citrus fruits [^8].

 Regarding the Amaryllidaceae family, the following compound has been found within all the 3 plants, but not in the Lamiaceae ones.